jnguyen4103/CSE-3902-Project/README.md

  <li> The fire next to the old man if it kills you, it can cause errors in the code.
 Still testing to figure out why.
  <li> Slight issue with the bomb count in the HUD not going down properly.
 (Resolved)
  <li> The interactions between the Merchant and the Old Man have not yet been implemented, however implementation will be completed and functional for spritn05.
+   <li> BigZombie has some issues when running into walls.
+We believe its because of the size of the Sprite but unsure.

  <li> When the game first start, the keys in the inventory system was showing as 12 instead of 0.
 (Resolved)
  <li> When transitioning into the next Dungeon(Dungeon2) no transition or barriers have been implemented yet goal for sprint5 is to have a new dungeon operational functionality as well.</li>
  <li>Inventory screen is not transitioned to - it simply appears. </li>